History of Bangladesh: The fall of Hasina administration (2024)

 In June 2024, protests began in response to the Supreme Court of Bangladesh reinstating a 30% quota for government jobs for descendants of freedom fighters, reversing the government decision made in response to the 2018 Bangladesh quota reform movement.
 Students began to feel like they have a limited opportunity based on merit.
 The protest, which initially began as a response to the reestablished quota system for government jobs, quickly spread throughout the entire country because of the government's violent response, as well as growing public dissatisfaction against an oppressive government.
 The situation was further complicated by many other ongoing issues, like the government's inability to manage a prolonged economic downturn, reports of rampant corruption and human rights violations, and the absence of democratic channels for initiating changes.

-On 3 August 2024, coordinators of the Anti-discrimination Students Movement announced a one-point demand for the resignation and called for "comprehensive non-cooperation".
+On 3 August 2024, coordinators of the Students Against Discrimination announced a one-point demand for the resignation and called for "comprehensive non-cooperation".
 The following day, violent clashes broke out, resulting in the deaths of 97 people, including students.
 The coordinators called for a long march to Dhaka to force Hasina out of power on 5 August.
 That day, a large crowd of protesters made its way through the capital.
 At 2:30 p.m.
 BST, Sheikh Hasina resigned and fled to India.

-On 5 August, the chief of army staff, Waker-uz-Zaman, convened a meeting with representatives from the Bangladesh Nationalist Party (BNP), Jatiya Party (Ershad), and Jamaat-e-Islami and called for the creation of an interim government within 48 hours, excluding the Awami League.
-Subsequent reports indicated that Muhammad Yunus, a Nobel laureate, had been approached to be the head of the interim government.
+On 5 August, the chief of army staff, Waker-uz-Zaman, convened a meeting with representatives from the Bangladesh Nationalist Party (BNP), Jatiya Party (Ershad), and Bangladesh Jamaat-e-Islami and called for the creation of an interim government within 48 hours, excluding the Awami League.
+Subsequent reports indicated that Muhammad Yunus, had been approached to be the head of the interim government.
 The nomination of Yunus, who accepted the advisory role in the interim government, has also been supported by prominent figures within the student movement.
 In addition, Waker-uz-Zaman pledged an investigation by the military into the preceding incidents of violence and issued an order prohibiting security forces from opening fire on crowds.

+On 17 February 2026, Tarique Rahman was sworn in as Bangladesh’s prime minister after a landslide victory of his party, the Bangladesh Nationalist Party (BNP), in the general election.